 The Dr. Mary Lou Norwood Reading Room is a space dedicated to the founder of the Heritage Protocol Program, now part of the Heritage & University Archives.
 The Norwood Reading Room is located on the second floor of Strozier Library.

-This space is open during the week for quiet study mirroring the hours of the Special Collections Research Center on the first floor.
+This space is located on the second floor of Strozier Library and is open Monday-Thursday 9am-6pm and Friday 9am-5pm.
 The room can be requested by faculty and staff for events or meetings.
 The room may NOT be reserved by students.
-Please use this link to make a request: https://www.lib.fsu.edu/form/norwood-reading-room
+Please email email@example.com to reserve this space.

 Mary Lou Norwood (1925-2007)